 - Allow natural pressure release so the rice continues to cook and the chicken breasts cook tender and juicy

-Chicken drumsticks or chicken thighs can also be used in this recipe with same pressure cook time
+Chicken drumsticks or chicken thighs can also be used in this recipe with the same pressure cook time

 I see “BURN” on the Instant Pot, HELP!!

-Instant Pot is a smart pressure cooker and will show “BURN” if the there are not enough liquids for it to come to pressure (Especially true for newer models).
-This happens for few reasons:
+Instant Pot is a smart pressure cooker and will show "BURN" if there are not enough liquids for it to come to pressure (Especially true for newer models).
+This happens for a few reasons:

 - You forgot to add the liquids